 Randomness is inherent in biological data and the analysis of data arising in both Bioinformatics and Biostatistics requires knowledge of sophisticated probability models and statistical techniques.
 This subject develops the underlying probability theory that is necessary to understand these models and techniques.
-Computer packages are used for numerical and theoretical calculations but no programming skills are required.
+Computer packages are used for numerical calculations but no programming skills are required.
 Elements of Probability will be co-taught with MAST20006 Probability for Statistics.

 Intended learning outcomes

 At the completion of the subject, students are expected to:

 - have developed a systematic understanding of probability, random variables, probability distributions and probability models, and their relevance to statistical inference;

 - be able to formulate standard probability models from biological applications and critically assess them;